How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 • Will AI replace finance and accounting roles?

 The BLS projects 5% growth for accountants and auditors through 2034, with roughly 124,200 annual openings.
-AI is reshaping the work — automating rules-based tasks while elevating judgment-based, advisory, and oversight roles.
+AI is changing the work.
+It automates rules-based tasks and makes judgment-based, advisory, and oversight roles more valuable.
 The strongest career positioning is in work that combines technical depth with advisory capability.

 • What is Lyneer's role in evaluating a job offer?